Generative Restore

 A description of the image

 The overall architecture of the proposed method.
 Our core idea is to use ID-consistent physical buffers, extracted from gallery photos, to constrain the generative space in the diffusion model restoration process.
 For a high-quality gallery, we use LAP (Zhang et al.) to extract the albedo and normal information for each photo and apply adaptive aggregation to fuse the entire gallery.
-The extracted albedo represents base skin color and texture details, such as skin tone, freckles, and pigmentation, while normal captures facial geometry, including wrinkles, pores, and fine surface variations.
+The extracted albedo represents base skin color and facial appearance, while normal captures facial geometry.
 In our framework, the output physical buffers isolate the intrinsic ID properties from lighting, shading, and pose, enabling the diffusion model to apply only ID-related information consistently.

 BibTeX